-Enter the System Vstyle command cancel queuename-job number or the Berkelev style command lprm -Pqueuename job number to remove the job with the specified number from the specified queue.
-For additional information, consult the manual page of lprm, cancel, the section Using the Printing the CUPS and System of Software Users Manual (/usr/share/doc/packages/cups/sum.html#USING SYSTEM).
+Enter the System Vstyle command cancel queuename-job number or the Berkeley style command lprm -Pqueuename job number to remove the job with the specified number from the specified queue.
+For additional information, consult the manual page of lprm, cancel, and the section Using System of the CUPS Software Users the Printing Manual (/usr/share/doc/packages/cups/sum.html#USING SYSTEM).